margaretmf/margaretmf.github.io/readinglist.md

 * Bobby Braddock: A Life on Nashville’s Music Row (Co-published with the Country Music Foundation Press)
 * Songwriter's Journal (Diary, Notebook)
 * Bipolar Faith: A Black Woman's Journey with Depression and Faith by Monica A. Coleman
-* Taylor Swift: In Her Own Words (In Their Own Words) by Helena Hunt
 * Popular Lyric Writing: 10 Steps to Effective Storytelling by Andrea Stolpe
 * Pop Sonnets: Shakespearean Spins on Your Favorite Songs by Erik Didriksen
 * Country Standards: Guitar Chord Songbook (Guitar Chord Songbooks) by Hal Leonard Corp